cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-4-upgrading.rst

 #.
 Stop CDAP services.

 #.
-Ensure your installed version of the CSD matches the target version of CDAP.
-For example, CSD version 3.0.* is compatible
+Ensure your installed version of the CDAP CSD matches the target version of CDAP.
+For
-   with CDAP version 3.0.*.
-Download the latest version of the CSD `here <http://cask.co/resources/#cdap-integrations>`__.
+   example, CDAP CSD version 3.0.* is compatible with CDAP version 3.0.*.  `Download the latest version of the CDAP CSD <http://cask.co/resources/#cdap-integrations>`__.

 #.
 Use the Cloudera Manager UI to download, distribute, and activate the corresponding CDAP parcel version on all cluster
    hosts.

 #.
-Before starting services, run the Upgrade Tool to update any necessary CDAP table definitions.
+Before starting services, run the CDAP Upgrade Tool to update any necessary CDAP table definitions.
 From the CDAP Service
    page, select "Run CDAP Upgrade Tool" from the Actions menu.

 #.
 Start the CDAP services.
-At this point it may be necessary to correct for any changes in the CSD.
-For example, if new CDAP services
+At this point, it may be necessary to correct for any changes in
-   were added or removed, you must add or remove role instances as necessary.
-Check the :ref:`release-specific upgrade notes <cloudera-release-specific-upgrade-notes>` below for any specific instructions.
+   the CDAP CSD.
+For example, if new CDAP services were added or removed, you must add or remove role instances as necessary.
+Check the :ref:`release-specific upgrade notes
+   <cloudera-release-specific-upgrade-notes>` below for any specific instructions.

 #.
-After CDAP services have started, run the Post-Upgrade tool to perform any necessary upgrade steps against the running services.
-From the
+After CDAP services have started, run the Post-Upgrade tool to perform any necessary
-   CDAP Service page, select "Run CDAP Post-Upgrade Tasks."
+   upgrade steps against the running services.
+From the CDAP Service page, select "Run CDAP Post-Upgrade Tasks."

 #.
 You must recompile and then redeploy your applications.